rust-lang/book/src/ch05-01-defining-structs.md

 the struct’s definition.

-Note that the struct update syntax uses `=` like an assignment; this is because it moves the data, just as we saw in the [“Ways Variables and Data
-Interact: Move”][move]<!-- ignore --> section.
+Note that the struct update syntax uses `=` like an assignment; this is because it moves the data, just as we saw in the ["What Is Ownership?"][move]<!-- ignore --> section.
 In this example, we can no longer use `user1` after creating `user2` because the `String` in the `username` field of `user1` was moved into `user2`.
 If we had given `user2` new `String` values for both `email` and `username`, and thus only used the `active` and `sign_in_count` values from `user1`, then `user1` would still be valid after creating `user2`.
-The types of `active` and `sign_in_count` are types that implement the `Copy` trait, so the behavior we discussed in the [“Stack-Only Data: Copy”][copy]<!-- ignore --> section would apply.
+The types of `active` and `sign_in_count` are types that implement the `Copy` trait, so the behavior we discussed in the [“Copying vs. Moving Out of a Vector”][copy]<!-- ignore --> section would apply.

 ### Using Tuple Structs without Named Fields to Create Different Types